opencog/sensory/DesignNotes-L.md

 However, the Atomese expression is also incomplete.
-For example, there is no obvious way to convert the Atomese expression to some arbitrary programming langauge: Java, python, rust, whatever.
+For example, there is no obvious way to convert the Atomese expression to some arbitrary programming language: Java, python, rust, whatever.
 Although the Atomese can be thought of as "pseudocode", there aren't any existing compilers that will convert this expression into functional code.

-There are at least two solutions to the above problem, neither of which are entirely satsifying.
+There are at least two solutions to the above problem, neither of which are entirely satisfying.
 One solution is to ask Claude code to read the Atomese, and convert it to Java, python, rust... whatever.
 For reasonably short Atomese snippets, and lots of hand-holding, and human verification, and unit tests, this is possible.
-It's not at all automatic; it requires human intervention and dilligence.
+It's not at all automatic; it requires human intervention and diligence.

 Another solution is to write a compiler, an Atomese-to-whichever- language compiler.
 This is doable.
 Such a compiler would be large,